fabferri/az-pattern/unfavourable-routing-to-onpremises/README.md

 * _higher latency_: hairpinning traffic, Azure VNet-> On-premisies-> Azure VNet, has longer path and increase latency between Azure VMs
 * _complex configuration_: for the presence of 4 devices, two NVAs in Azure and two VPN concentrators on-premises
 * _complex governance_: any VNet configuration change, i.e. add/remove subnets or add/remove VNet in peering, requires a change in routing in VPN device1 and NVA2
-* a failure of single IPSec tunnel casue n out of service in the communication between Azure VMs
+* a failure of single IPSec tunnel casue out of service in the communication between Azure VMs
 * _higher cost_: due to additional NVA and VPN device

 A recommended approach, to avoid inefficiency and complexity, is to inspect traffic between Azure VMs through a firewall (i.e. Azure firewall or NVAs) in the Azure VNet.